open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 [Spans](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#span),
 which represent a single operation within a trace.
 Spans can be nested to form a trace tree.
-Each trace contains a root span, which typically describes the entire operation and, optionally one or more sub-spans for its sub-operations.
+Each trace contains a root span, which typically describes the entire operation and, optionally one or more child-spans for its child-operations.

 ### Logging API

-OpenTelemetry does not introduce own API for logging.
-Instead it recommends to integrate with existing well-known logging library for each language.
+OpenTelemetry does not introduce its own API for logging.
+Instead it recommends to integrate with existing well-known logging libraries for each language.
 For .NET, the logging API is simply the [Microsoft.Extensions.Logging API](https://docs.microsoft.com/dotnet/core/extensions/logging).

 ### Metrics API